The Phenix Group logo

 • Physical Fort Worth location provides accountability and the option for in-person consultations

-• Appears to serve both personal credit repair and broader financial consulting needs, potentially more comprehensive than single-service shops
+• Appears to serve both personal credit repair and broader financial consulting needs, potentially broader listed than single-service shops

 • Strong local reputation in the DFW market with a dedicated location page indicating an established presence